HaomingLiu00/Fetch_Case/README.md

 GROUP BY rewardsReceiptStatus;
 ```

-## Evaluate Data Quality Issues in the Data Provided
+## Part 3: Evaluate Data Quality Issues in the Data Provided

-After reviewing the data in the JSON file, I will check following aspects to address potential issues:
+After reviewing the data in the JSON file, I checked following aspects to address potential issues:

 (1) Verify if there are any columns that contain NULL values;